Have you ever wondered if there is an attraction present in all Disney parks🇧🇷 the answer is It's a Small World!

 This is one of Disney's oldest attractions and you can find it in the cities of:

-- Orlando, at the Magic Kingdom;
+- Orlando, in Magic Kingdom;

 - Anaheim (Los Angeles), Disneyland park;